-After waiting for what seemed like an age since we first went on the Samuel Leeds Property Investors Crash Course in Manchester in February, we rocked up to Hilton Hall just outside of Walsall for the next stage on our property journey.
-What a place to have a training session!
-It’s set in it’s own grounds with lakes and untold prettiness (squirrels and other furry critters abound).
-I bet working there is an absolute treat.
+After waiting for what seemed like an age for the Samuel Leeds Deal Finding Extravaganza (DFE) since we first went on the Samuel Leeds Property Investors Crash Course in Manchester in February, we rocked up to Hilton Hall just outside of Walsall for the next stage on our property training, the Samuel Leeds Deal Finding Extravaganza and Never Use Your Own Money Again Courses.

 On day 3, Zach took us on our little short cut, but the weather had turned foul and it was tipping it down as we got to Hilton Hall.
-Rob, who’d cycled in on day 2 had resorted back to the camper van.
+Rob, who’d cycled in on day 2 had resorted back to using the camper van.
 Sensible chap Rob.
-We again got stuck into some great exercises, real fun stuff, to show us how easy it is to network in a room full of similar minded individuals (and get deals).
+We again got stuck into some great exercises, real fun stuff, to show us how easy it is to network in a room full of similar minded individuals.
 There was a question and answer session with a very loveable mortgage expert who managed to answer EVERY question thrown at him by the baying hordes (Stop it! – Ed) and by the time the lovely sandwich van came again we were ready for more.

 Going round the room, it was clear that we were going to absolutely smash the target and when the final total was computed it was around the £4.5 million mark.
 FOUR AND A HALF MILLION POUNDS !!
 Granted, that was a fantasy fundraising exercise, but it just showed the power of networking and collaborating within a common goal.
 Summing up the successes and learnings were at the end of it all.
 When we all broke up I felt like I was leaving old friends.
 However, I think we’ll be meeting some of you again, maybe in a Joint Venture or maybe we can source a property or two for you ‘up north’.

-Many thanks to Samuel Leeds and his team, the sandwich van, Cosmos and the staff at the Travelodge, as well as Walsall chippy that stopped us eating each other at the end of day3.
+Many thanks to the team, the sandwich van, Cosmos and the staff at the Travelodge, as well as Walsall chippy that stopped us eating each other at the end of day 3.